pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 ## Summary

 Dynamic Resource Allocation (DRA) was added to Kubernetes as an alpha feature in v1.26.
 It defines an alternative to the traditional device-plugin API for requesting access to third-party resources.

 By design, DRA uses parameters for resources that are completely opaque to core Kubernetes.
-They get interpreted by a DRA driver's controller (for allocating claims) and a DRA driver's kubelet plugin (for configuring resources a node).
+They get interpreted by a DRA driver's controller (for allocating claims) and a DRA driver's kubelet plugin (for configuring resources on a node).
 During scheduling of a pod, the kube-scheduler and any DRA driver controller(s) handling claims for the pod communicate back-and-forth through the apiserver by updating a `PodSchedulingContext` object, ultimately leading to the allocation of all pending claims and the pod being scheduled onto a node.